- What are Advance Directives?

 What do I do with my Advance Directives?

 Distribute copies to your relatives, friends and doctors who may be involved in your health care.
 Talk to them about your intentions and wishes.
 Answer their questions.
 Talking enhances understanding.
-If you wish, register your Advance Directives with the Secretary of State's Office (www.azsos.gov).
+If you wish, register your healthcare advance directives with the Arizona Healthcare Directives Registry at this website: https://healthcurrent.org/azhdr/.
 This is not a requirement.
-But registration makes the documents accessible at all times via computer to people who have a password to view them.
+But registration makes the documents accessible at all times via computer to people who have permission to view them.
+If you have questions about this process, please contact Carla Sutter, MSW, Director, AzHDR, at email@example.com.